 “The Matrix” / Warner Brothers

 It can be used as-is for a non-distracting white background in a video, or to easily remove the background in a portrait (clipping path) for use on clean white websites.
 You can host a band and shine colored spotlights on the wall to set the mood and add interest.
 You can use overhead LED panels to “color” the wall nearly any solid color for mood lighting.
 Or project a picture behind your subject for music videos or presentations.
+The green screen can be used to cut out the background in a live video stream, a technique known as “chroma keying” which places your subject on a digital news set, alternate location or any background you can imagine.

 The first thing we did was make a plan for how to build the sweeping wall.
 I knew we had to build a lot of parts for the curved sweeps so I decided to enlist the help of a friend who owns a cabinetry shop.
 They have an awesome wood CNC machine and they milled our parts for us in no time at all.
 It was worth every penny paying them to do it.
 Their machine nested all the parts within a 4′ x 8′ sheet of plywood automatically to make the best use of space.